lfollansbee/lucy-angular-notes/Unit-2/answers.md

 ### Section Eight
 * What is a service?
 What problem do they solve for us?
-A service is a constructor function.
+A service is a constructor function that allows us to share data, properties, and methods between controllers.
 * What is a singleton?
 Why would we use them?

 * What is the difference between a factory, service and provider?
 A service is a constructor function while a factory is not.
 A factory function is really just a function that gets called which is why it has to return an object implicitly.
 A factory is also a type of service.
 A provider is a factory that can be configured before the application starts.
 * Name at least 3 angular built in services that we have used so far.